t6kke/BadmintonSkillCalculator/README.md

 - Various minor improvements in codes marked with TODO.
 - Extract details from Tournament name and store them in DB.
-- Handle players ranks through different competiontion categories.
 - Find a good method for adding custom categories.
+- Handle singles tournament data in GameHandler.
 - Add ELO confidence value and use it to handle ELO gain/loss.
 - Tournament results statistics report users games count.
 Further change in the future since this has to change when matches consist of multiple games.
 - Rework how commands are built and handled.